david-morris/pytagfs/README.md

 # PyTagFS
 PyTagFS is a tag-based filesystem written in Python.
+It's intended for organizing diverse media collections.

 This is early beta software.
 EXPECT IT TO LOSE YOUR DATA.
 I only put symlinks in, so my actual files stay safe.

+This is an unusual file system, which might cause file managers to make more low-level filesystem calls than usual, which may increase disk wear.
 ## Usage

 Start pytagfs with:
 ```$ pytagfs -m <mountpoint> -d <datastore folder> [-o <comma-separated filesystem args>] [<flag>...]```
 Make sure that `mountpoint` and `datastore folder` refer to folders which exist, that the datastore folder is not inside the mountpoint, and is empty the first time you run the command.

 For most usage, you shouldn't need any flags other than maybe `-o allow_other` if you are sharing the filesystem over SMB.
-Please collect logs with the `-v` and then `-vv` options and raise an issue if you notice something that doesn't work the way it should.
+Please collect logs with the `-v -s` and then `-vv` options and raise an issue if you notice something that doesn't work the way it should.

 ### Basic Usage